BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 If 3D structure template was available, AF2 constructs a pair representation of distances between residues in the protein from that template.
 If it was not available, it initializes a pair representation with some sensible defaults.

 Then AF2 generates vector [embeddings](https://datascience.stackexchange.com/questions/53995/what-does-embedding-mean-in-machine-learning) out of each aminoacid residue of alignment and out of each residue pair in pair representation.
 I won't dig deeper into how this is done - you can imagine several ways of doing that.
+I'll only notice that if the alignment is too thin, less than 30 sequences, AlphaFold2 won't work well.
+If the number of sequences is too large, however, this is bad, too, as this slows down the training.
+So, in such a case sequences in the alignment are clustered and cluster representatives are used.

 Now comes the core part of AlphaFold2: the end-to-end transformer-based neural network.
 The network receives embeddings of MSA and pair representation, iteratively updates them in the course of inference, and outputs a 3D structure, based on them.